Margaret M. Burnett

 Where do my grad students and postdocs end up?

-- Eight are now professors at various colleges and universities.
+- Nine of my PhDs/postdocs became professors at various colleges and universities.

-- Three are researchers in academic research institutes or industrial research labs (Carnegie-Mellon, IBM Research, Microsoft Research).
+- Three became researchers/scientists in academic research institutes or industrial research labs (Carnegie-Mellon, IBM Research, Microsoft Research).

 - The rest of my PhD students and postdocs (and some of my MS students too) have become senior UX (User Experience) researchers at companies like Google and Microsoft.

-- Most of the rest of my MS students became software developers, tech company administrators/gurus, and/or went on to get more degrees that brought them into industries needing qualifications in areas like business or aviation.
+- Most of the rest of my MS students became software developers, tech company administrators/gurus, and/or went on to get more degrees that brought them into positions in business, aviation, ...